How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Porongurup may be compact, but it delivers some of the Great Southern’s most memorable experiences: ancient granite, forested trails, boutique wineries and one of Western Australia’s most distinctive summit walks.

-Things to Do
+Things to do in Porongurup

 Castle Rock and Granite Skywalk is a key attraction in Porongurup.
-The walk to the skywalk is short but steep and requires a reasonable level of fitness, but it rewards visitors with incredible granite formations, lush forest and expansive views across the surrounding landscape.
+The walk to the skywalk is short but steep and requires a reasonable level of fitness, but it rewards visitors with striking granite formations, lush forest and expansive views across the surrounding landscape.
 The final section includes a scramble and ladder-style climb, so it is best suited to confident walkers.

 For those wanting something gentler, Porongurup National Park also offers other walks, picnic areas and scenic drives.
 It is a place to take slowly, especially if you want to enjoy the forest atmosphere rather than simply tick off the summit.